Cambodia Travel Guides

 The Moc Bai crossing is the closest and most convenient to Phnom Penh and Ho Chi Minh City.
 The road from Phnom Penh, through the Moc Bai crossing to Ho Chi Minh City is in very good condition except for short stretches under construction between Neak Loung and Phnom Penh.
 At peak traffic hours and holidays there can be long waits at the Mekong River ferry crossing at Neak Loung.

-Bus: There are several bus companies offering direct a/c bus service between Phnom Penh and Ho Chi Minh City for $10-$12.
+Bus: There are several bus companies offering direct a/c bus service between Phnom Penh and Ho Chi Minh City for $10-$18.
 No bus change at the border.
-The trip usually takes about 6 hours barring traffic back ups at the Neak Loung ferry crossing.
+The trip usually takes about 6 hours.

 Phnom Penh does not have a centralized bus station.
 Buses from different companies depart from different stations.
 In Ho Chi Minh City, most of the bus stations and offices are in the Pham Ngu Lao area.